 The most important factors or requirements in all injection routes are the surrounding tissue or site must be as clean as possible, and all instruments used must be clean and sterile.
-There are four commonly used injection routes: intradermal (ID), subcutaneous (SC), intramuscular (IM), and intravenous (IV).
+There are three commonly used injection routes: subcutaneous (SC), intramuscular (IM), and intravenous (IV).
 Other routes such as intra-arterial (IA), intrathecal (IT), intraperitoneal (IP), intravitreal etc., are used less frequently.

 |Subcutaneous (SC)||Administration beneath the skin; hypodermic.
 Synonymous with the term subdermal or hypodermal.|